Isaac de MOUCHERON

 Signed and dated I. Moucheron Fecit 1712 at the lower centre.

 Inscribed feitama and No 10 page 97. on the verso.

 Further inscribed No. 45.a on the verso.

 163 x 246 mm.
 (6 3/8 x 9 3/4 in.)

-As a draughtsman, Moucheron produced finished drawings both in watercolour and in pen and ink; works which were much in demand by collectors.
-Subjects depicted include topographical views, Arcadian landscapes, scenes in the manner of earlier Dutch artists such as Nicolaes Berchem and, in particular, fantasy views of parks and gardens, known as hofgezichten.
+As Wedde has also written of the artist, ‘The most complete and constant record of Isaac’s activity as an artist is preserved in the works on paper and his stature as a draughtsman of merit has seldom been contested.’
+Moucheron produced finished drawings both in watercolour and in pen and ink; works which were much in demand by collectors.
+Subjects depicted include topographical views, Arcadian landscapes, scenes in the manner of earlier Dutch artists such as Nicolaes Berchem and, in particular, fantasy views of parks and gardens, known as 'hofgezichten'.
 At the time of Moucheron’s death some five hundred drawings remained in his studio and were dispersed at auction in December 1744, while many more must have been sold to collectors in his lifetime.
-Nevertheless, only around four hundred drawings by the artist survive today, and only relatively few of these are signed or dated.
+Around four hundred drawings by the artist survive today, although only relatively few of these are signed or dated.